French cruiser Pothuau: Construction and career

 In August 1914, at the beginning of World War I, Pothuau was serving in the Mediterranean Sea with the 1st Armée Navale (Main Fleet), patrolling off the eastern coast of Spain with the elderly battleships Jauréguiberry and Bouvet.
 In early September the three were transferred to the area between Corsica and Italy to interdict German reservists sailing from Barcelona, Spain, to Genoa, Italy.
 The ship departed Toulon on 24 October to support the invasion of the German colony of Kamerun in Africa and remained there until relieved by the protected cruiser Friant on 21 June 1915.
 She arrived at Lorient on 19 July to begin an overhaul that lasted until 2 January 1916.
 Pothuau was then transferred to the Red Sea and Indian Ocean where she escorted Allied merchant ships and searched for German commerce raiders.

 Together with the British seaplane tender Raven II, Pothuau sailed for the Indian Ocean to hunt for the German merchant raider Wolf on 10 March 1917.
 The two ships searched the Laccadive Islands en route to Colombo, Ceylon, which they reached on 2 April.
 They then searched the Chagos Archipelago and the Maldive Islands and returned to Colombo without finding the German ship.
-On 17 May Pothuau began an brief overhaul at Saigon, French Indochina, before returning to the Mediterranean in September.
+On 17 May Pothuau began a brief overhaul at Saigon, French Indochina, before returning to the Mediterranean in September.
 Upon returning to Toulon, she underwent a short refit that lasted until 9 November that allowed her to use a kite balloon.

 Pothuau resumed her previous role of gunnery training ship after the war; during this time her main gun turrets were replaced by experimental anti-aircraft guns.
 The ship was decommissioned on 12 June 1926 and stricken on 3 November 1927.
 She was sold for 2,017,117 francs on 25 September 1929 to be broken up.